synya/where-to-go/readme.md

 ##### Get all menus of the day of the restaurant with `id` between dates

-The following `GET` request returns all stored menus of the day.
+The following `GET` request returns all stored menus of the day between dates.

 *   `curl -X GET "http://localhost:8080/where-to-go/rest/api-v1/management/restaurants/menus/daily/between/?startDate=2019-03-20&endDate=2019-03-21" --user admin@gmail.com:adminPassword`